ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 Vue.js has a smooth learning curve and the time required to be productive is very short.
 It is an excellent alternative to Angular/React and having experience in those frameworks will help.
 [The comparison with other frameworks](https://vuejs.org/v2/guide/comparison.html) page will help you decide if Vue.js is a good fit for your application.

 JHipster will provide everything you need to start a complete modern Web app and take it to production in a very short amount of time.
 On top of that, the back-end is built as a high-performance and robust Java stack with Spring Boot.

+If something in this article piqued your interest and you would like more information on JHipster or the services we offer at Ippon USA we’d love to hear from you!
+Please contact us at [contact@ippon.tech](mailto:contact@ippon.tech) with your questions and inquiries.